-Most of Porsche models key fobs use the same battery which is CR2032.
-This battery is very common and you can find it in most hardware stores, AutoZone, locksmith shop and online.
+Most Porsche models key fobs use the same battery which is CR2032.
+This battery is very common and you can find it in most hardware stores, AutoZone, locksmith shops, and online.
 You can order it here.

 Here is an example of a Porsche key fob battery replacement.